 I know that plenty of young women who come here were reared with the idea that they shouldn't have to do that, or that being sexually assertive is somehow unfeminine or unacceptable, but I'd encourage you to leave that rubbish at the door, particularly if you're invested in sex that is satisfying for you.
 Why is saying what you want when you want something to avoid, or wish you didn't have to do?
 Channel your inner broad, says I. Speak up, gals.

 Know what else?
 Women aren't always alone in having these concerns.
-I hear plenty of young women worried about boyfriends being responsive to them if they DO speak up, do voice what they want, do really want to experiment and explore to find what works, but often enough, we get letters from boyfriends who are just as concerned as you that you don't orgasm.
+In mixed-gender couples, I hear plenty of young women worried about boyfriends being responsive to them if they DO speak up, do voice what they want, do really want to experiment and explore to find what works, but often enough, we get letters from boyfriends who are just as concerned as you that you don't orgasm.

 Take a look at a couple examples:

 My girlfriend has never had an orgasm, and I've never really had a problem pleasing ex-girlfriends.
 It seems like I can get her almost there, but then she makes me stop because it hurts.
 I tried gentle oral sex, but it just seems like right before she is about to orgasm her clitoris get so sensitive that it has a painful burning sensation, and i have to stop before she gets there.
 It will take about 2min before I can touch her without it hurting.
 After that it just repeats, and I can never seem to get her to orgasm before her clitoris becomes over sensitive.
 I was just wondering what is going on, or what I can do to help her.
 I don't know if it's psychological or just physical, but I definately want to fix it for her.
 Any advice at all would be much appreciated.